tardis-sn/tardis/docs/physics/montecarlo/estimators.rst

 reconstructing macroscopic radiation field properties from the ensemble of packet interaction histories.
 TARDIS uses volume-based Monte Carlo estimators for this purpose.
-This concept was originally developed by :cite:`Lucy1999` and successively refined for example by :cite:`Lucy1999a`, :cite:`Lucy2002` and :cite:`Lucy2003`.
+This concept was originally developed by :cite:`Lucy1999` and successively refined, for example, by :cite:`Lucy1999a`, :cite:`Lucy2002` and :cite:`Lucy2003`.

 Basic Principle
 ===============

-The basic principle underlying volume-based estimators is best illustrated at the example of reconstructing the mean radiation field energy density within a certain control volume (in most cases this will be a grid cell).
+The basic principle underlying volume-based estimators is best illustrated by the example of reconstructing the mean radiation field energy density within a certain control volume (in most cases, this will be a grid cell).
 A simple approach would involve explicitly counting the number of Monte Carlo packets which reside in the control volume at a certain time.
 Although being intuitive, this approach suffers heavily from Monte Carlo shot noise, in particular in